Salem, Ohio

-Founded by the Quaker society in 1806, Salem was notably active in the abolitionist movement of the early- to mid-19th century as a hub for the American Underground Railroad.
-Through the 20th century, Salem served as one of many industrial towns in Northeast Ohio's Mahoning Valley region.
-Today, the city is a commuter town and an economic center of Columbiana County, home to Allegheny Wesleyan College and Kent State University at Salem.
+Salem is a city in Columbiana County, Ohio, United States.
+The population was 11,915 at the 2020 census.
+Salem was founded by Quakers in 1806 and played a key role in the abolitionist movement as a hub of the Underground Railroad.
+Initially an industrial town, Salem is primarily residential and a regional commercial hub.
+It is home to Allegheny Wesleyan College and Kent State University at Salem.
+It is the principal city of the Salem micropolitan area, which encompasses all of Columbiana County; a small portion of the city extends into southern Mahoning County.

 History

 Salem was founded by a New Jersey clockmaker, Zadok Street, and a Pennsylvanian potter, John Straughan, in 1806.
 The city was named after Salem, New Jersey, Street's native community.
 The name Salem itself is a biblical derivative of Jerusalem in the Middle East, which means "city of peace".
 The city's early settlers included the Religious Society of Friends, also known as Quakers, which the local school district's sports teams honor by referring to themselves collectively as the Salem Quakers.
 Salem was incorporated in 1830.

-Radio DJ Alan Freed was born in Johnstown, Pennsylvania, and grew up in Salem.
-While working at a radio station in Cleveland, he coined the phrase "Rock & Roll".

-Advantageously located between Cleveland and Pittsburgh, Salem thrived on an industrial-based economy.
-For several decades, Salem's largest corporations included American Standard Brands, Eljer, Mullins Manufacturing, Deming Pump, and Salem China.
-Today, American Standard, a Fresh Mark, Inc meat production facility, and several tool-and-die manufacturers remain.

-Reform efforts

-Salem was a center for reform activity in several ways.
+Salem was a center of abolitionist and suffragist activity in the 19th century.
 The Anti-Slavery Bugle, an abolitionist newspaper, was published in Salem beginning in 1845.
 A local group of the Progressive Friends, an association of Quakers who separated from the main body partly to be freer to work for such causes as abolitionism and women's rights, formed in Salem in 1849.
 The local school board at that time was composed entirely of abolitionists.
 Salem was the site of an annual conference, the Anti-Slavery Fair, whose purpose was to raise money for anti-slavery activities.
+The Daniel Howell Hise House and John Street House were stops on the Underground Railroad.

-In April 1850, Salem hosted the first Women's Rights Convention in Ohio, the third such convention in the United States.
-(The first was the Seneca Falls Convention of 1848; the second was the Rochester Convention two weeks later.)
+In April 1850, Salem hosted the first Women's Rights Convention in Ohio, the third such convention in the United States (the first two being the Seneca Falls Convention and Rochester Women's Rights Convention of 1848).
 The Salem Convention was the first of these conventions to be organized on a statewide basis.
 All the convention officers were women.
 Men were not allowed to vote, sit on the platform, or speak during the convention.
 The male spectators were supportive, however, and when the convention was over, they created an organization of their own and endorsed the actions of the women's convention.